 - Our policies – outline what is expected of our members and volunteers.

 - Our complaints procedure – provides detailed information on how to investigate and manage a complaint.

-- The Girlguiding Code of Conduct – ensures that all girls are treated fairly and equally across our organisation.
+- Volunteer code of conduct – ensures that all girls are treated fairly and equally across our organisation.